William Penn Annex East in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Ona/Oney Judge was, like her mother, a talented seamstress.
 She became Martha Washington's personal maid as a teenager.
 In 1796, Ona seized her freedom and escaped to New Hampshire, where she lived until her death in 1848.
 In New Hampshire, she married a free black sailor named Jack Staines and had three children, who all died before her.

 Paris was a young stable hand.
 He was returned to Mt.
-Vernon in 1791 for "unsatisfactory behavior" and died in 1794.
+Vernon in 1791 for "unsatisfactory behavior"

 Richmond came to Philadelphia at the age of 11 with his father, Hercules.
 He worked in the kitchen briefly but returned to Mt.
 Vernon in 1791.
 His later fate is unknown.

 Topics and series.
-This historical marker is listed in these topic lists: Abolition & Underground RRAfrican Americans.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington series list.
 A significant historical month for this entry is December 1999.

 Location.
 39° 57.029′ N, 75° 9.01′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in William Penn Annex East.
-Marker is at the intersection of Market Street and 6th Street, on the left when traveling west on Market Street.
+It is at the intersection of Market Street and 6th Street, on the left when traveling west on Market Street.
 Touch for map.
 Marker is at or near this postal address: 101 Market St, Philadelphia PA 19106, United States of America.
 Touch for directions.

-At least 8 other markers are within walking distance of this marker.
-The President's House Site 1790-1800 (here, next to this marker); Archeology Methods and Interpretation (here, next to this marker); The President's House - Washington and Adams (here, next to this marker); Chef Hercules (here, next to this marker); Contagion and Liberty (here, next to this marker); Mount Vernon to Philadelphia (here, next to this marker); Strengthening Ties with the United States (here, next to this marker); Oney Escapes! (a few steps from this marker).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The President's House Site 1790-1800 (here, next to this marker); Archeology Methods and Interpretation (here, next to this marker); The President's House - Washington and Adams (here, next to this marker); Chef Hercules (here, next to this marker); Contagion and Liberty (here, next to this marker); Mount Vernon to Philadelphia (here, next to this marker); Strengthening Ties with the United States (here, next to this marker); Oney Escapes! (a few steps from this marker).
 Touch for a list and map of all markers in Philadelphia.

 More about this marker.
 The portrait on the lower left of this marker is a, "Presumed portrait of Washington's cook (Hercules), attributed to Gilbert Stuart."
 It is provided for the marker from the, "Collections of Museo Thyssen-Bornemisza, Madrid